 About Community Chess Club

 A USCF-rated event is played every Wednesday at 7:30pm.
-The time control (TC) is game in 80 minutes.
+The time control (TC) is game in 80 minutes with a five-second time delay.
 The entrance fee (EF) is $3.00 for CCCR members and $5.00 for non-members.
+Online pre-registration is optional on Wednesday from 6:00pm - 7:00pm.
 USCF membership is required which gets you a USCF rating.
 [Upcoming USCF NYS tournaments]

 Sets and boards are provided.
-If time and TD permit, you can play another rated game.
-Always report the result to the TD or post it on the pairing sheet.
+Always post the result on the pairing sheet.
 Yes, even if you lost.

-Officers: Donald Stubblebine (President); BLANK (Vice-president); Mike Lionti (Treasurer); Dr. David Worl and Ken McBride (Secretaries)
+Officers: Donald Stubblebine (President); Ken McBride (Vice-president); Mike Lionti (Treasurer); Dr. David Worl (Secretary)

 Why isn't this site official?